Find the 15 best beaches in Sydney, from quiet, family-friendly strips of sand to world-famous beaches with excellent facilities.

 8. Shark Beach

-And because the beach is so popular and also relatively small, finding a parking spot on a warm summer’s day can be pretty challenging.
+Because the beach is so popular (and relatively small), finding a parking spot on a warm summer’s day can be pretty challenging.
 So it’s best to go there on a weekday or early morning.

-But disregarding the crowds, Shark Beach is an excellent family-friendly strip of sand in Vaucluse, with an enclosed swimming area, a shaded promenade and a cafe for snacks, coffee and lunch.
+But disregarding the crowds, Shark Beach is an excellent family-friendly beach, with an enclosed swimming area, a shaded promenade and a cafe for snacks, coffee and lunch.

 9. Bondi Beach